 - Those adopting children over the age of 18 or a spouse’s or partner’s child are not eligible for parental leave.
 Those residing in localities where legal adoption is not an option but who are assuming parental responsibilities and otherwise meet the eligibility criteria are eligible for parental leave.

-- Individual students may request one leave per childbirth or adoption event.
+- Individual students may request one, continuous 12-week leave per childbirth or adoption event.

 - Students are eligible who have not utilized a parental leave during the previous 12 months before the requested leave start date.
 Students who have had a prior parental leave within the past 12 months may not request another parental leave but may request a medical or general leave of absence.